andreasilvestrin993-netizen/investor-copilot-v01/TECHNICAL_SUMMARY.md

 ```python
 to_eur(amount, ccy, fx_map) -> float
 ```
 Converts any amount to EUR using FX map.
+Single source of truth for all currency conversions.

 ### 4. Symbol Resolution
 ```python